Introduction to Running Biomechanics

 At the moment of toe off, your left leg has travelled as far back as its going to and the heel starts to lift towards your backside.
-As I mentioned earlier, this is a passive movement (as opposed to a conscious effort), with the height that the heel reaches depending on the degree of hip extension achieved and the speed you are running at.
+The height the heel reaches and the returning drive of the knee is dependent on the power of hip extension achieved, and will hence be greater at higher speeds.

 Steve Magness, Head Cross Country Coach at University of Houston, compares this stretch reflex mechanism to the stretching back of a sling shot and then letting go.
 Extension of the hip (as your back leg moves behind you prior to toe off) is equivalent to pulling back on the sling shot.

 Letting go results in the leg firing forwards rapidly, leading with the knee.
-Any conscious attempt to move the leg through the swing phase (Steve refers to it as the “recovery phase”) results in wasted energy and a less powerful firing of the slingshot.
+Steve argues that any conscious attempt to move the leg through the swing phase (which he refers to as the “recovery phase”) results in wasted energy and a less powerful firing of the slingshot.

 Once the knee has passed under the hips, the lower leg unfolds in preparation once again for initial contact, marking the end of the swing phase.